billstorms1/SWAPI-Website/README.md

 # TODO

-1. Add links to Profile pages
+1. Create links from profile cards.
-2. Style Pages
-3. Refactor Process Request to consolodate list building methods.
-4. Do or do not.
+2. Do or do not.
 There is no try.